Nom de Plume Rating: ★★★☆☆

 I also love Maggie’s bond with Holly, but I didn’t connect with Maggie like I do with other leads in Lisa Kleypas’ books.

-Lisa Kleypas has an uncanny way to developing her characters.
+Lisa Kleypas has an uncanny way of developing her characters.
 Mark was so fascinating throughout the entire novel.
 Debonaire, cautious, and so serious.
 He is very practical and goes back and forth between marrying someone so Holly has a mother… even though his heart isn’t in it.
 It is so beautiful to see him give anything and everything to Holls.
 His life changes overnight and he willingly uproots his entire life for her.
 Augh.
 What a MAN!

 When Maggie and Mark finally end up together… STAAAAHP!